 512 — Unknown host, domain can't be found.

 513 — Address type is incorrect.
-It can be a misspelling, or the server requires an authentication.
+There may be a misspelling, or the server requires authentication.

 515 — Invalid mailbox address.